The Infinite Green – European Capital of Culture Wrocław 2016

 2016 http://adamkalinowski.com/assets/deco-167-taiwan-2016.pdf

-2016 http://forecastpublicart.org/public-art-review/2017/03/the-infinite-green/
+2016 https://forecastpublicart.org/eco-sculpture-design-could-be-useful-for-hot-dry-climates/

 2017 https://www.braun-publishing.ch/en/landscape-architecture/compendium-of-landscape-architecture.html